“I am not your father’s brother. I’m your mother’s brother.”

 “How long did this take?”
 I asked.

 “At least a few years.
 By the time we had gotten ourselves fortified, a ship was spotted coming toward the harbor.
 We approached it cautiously, assuming it to be pirates, but we soon discovered it was a ship from Lordearon.
-Soldiers had come to resecure the city and prepare to assault the enemy from the South, cutting them off from their supplies and securing a victory for our people.
+Soldiers had come to secure the city and prepare to assault the enemy from the South.
+They hoped to cut them off from their supplies and secure a victory for our people.
 We aided them as we could, and you know the rest of that story.”

 “We won the war and closed the Dark Portal,” I said knowingly.
 “What does this have to do with you?”